Worm was right there with us

 By that time, the SCUD was about at its destination.

 So rather than waiting to see where it was headed, they put us in Alarm Red as soon as a launch was detected.
-This helped because it took a litle bit of time to don our chemical ensembles.
+This helped because it took a little bit of time to don our chemical ensembles.

 When I had grown up on AF bases, they tested the alarm speakers on Fridays at noon.
 The siren would spool up, but it would be a steady tone.
 That was the signal for a peacetime emergency, like a tornado or hurricane.